FireMario211/Prism-Menu/README.md

 # a note for a certain somebody
 please credit me and ask before using my code, and **make sure it's open sourced**.
 I worked hard on this project and I don't want some of the features to have its code taken without me knowing.

-# a small todo for me
-- Added Rotation Hack (Only on Windows & Android)
-- Added Default Song Bypass (Only on Windows & Android)